MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

 "Exercise as medicine"

 The team transferred the myokine solution to a separate dish containing motor neurons -- nerves found in the spinal cord that control muscles involved in voluntary movement.
-The researchers grew the neurons from stem cells derived from mice.
-The neurons were grown on a gel mat similar to the muscle tissue.
+The researchers grew neurons from mouse stem cells.
+The neurons were grown on a gel mat similar to the one used for muscle tissue.
 After the neurons were exposed to the myokine mixture, the team observed that they grew specifically four times faster than neurons that did not receive the biochemical solution.

 "They grow much farther and faster, and the effect is pretty immediate," Raman notes.

-To examine how neurons changed in response to exercise-induced myokines, the team performed a genetic analysis, extracting RNA from the neurons to see whether the myokines induced any change in the expression of certain specific genes.
+To examine how neurons responded to exercise-induced myokines, the team performed a genetic analysis, extracting RNA from neurons to determine whether the myokines altered the expression of specific genes.

 "We saw that many of the genes up-regulated in the exercise-stimulated neurons was not only related to neuron growth, but also neuron maturation, how well they talk to muscles and other nerves, and how mature the axons are," Raman says.
 "Exercise seems to impact not just neuron growth but also how mature and well-functioning they are."